SQL ROLLBACK transaction statement rolls back an explicit or implicit transaction to the beginning of the transaction.

 BEGIN TRAN T SELECT * FROM dbo.EmpJobTitle WHERE EmpId =3; UPDATE dbo.EmpJobTitle SET JobTitle ='Sr. HR Manager' WHERE EmpId =3; SELECT * FROM dbo.EmpJobTitle WHERE EmpId =3; ROLLBACK TRAN T SELECT * FROM dbo.EmpJobTitle WHERE EmpId =3;

-As you can see, first select statement fetches the record for EmpId =3Â from table, the purpose of that is to see the actual value of JobTitle before updating the value of JobTitle for the EmpId =3.
+As shown, the initial select statement statement retrieves the record for EmpId 3 from the table.
+This allows us to view the current value of JobTitle before updating it for EmpId 3.

 Using COMMIT TRANSACTION and ROLLBACK TRANSACTION with TRY..
 CATCH Block